 Funded by / Ownership

-Sciencemag.org is owned by the American Association for the Advancement of Science (AAAS) and is funded through donations, advertising, and subscriptions.
+The American Association for the Advancement of Science (AAAS) owns Science.org and all its magazines.
+Donations, advertising, and subscriptions generate revenue.

 Analysis / Bias